sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 Study this output carefully.
 Some things to note are:

-- The value returned by `db.query()` is an object with a single property named `rows`.
-This is an array of objects.
-Each object in the array corresponds to a document in the db that has matched the query criteria.
+- The value returned by `db.query()` is an object with two properties, named `rows` and `docs`.
+These are arrays of objects.
+- Each object in the `rows:` array corresponds to a document in the db that has matched the query criteria.
 Each such object has properties `key`, `id`, `value`, and `doc`
   - `key` contains the value of the property name passed as the argument to `db.query()`.
 So in this case, it contains the true or false boolean values of the 'completed' property of each document (todo item) in the database.
   - `id` contains the value of the `_id` property of the document
   - `value` Ignore for now.
 We will get back to this shortly.
   - `doc` is an optional property and, if present, is the actual document that matched the query criteria.
 This will be of the type `DocWithId<t>` that we have seen before.
     - As you may have guessed, whether this property is present or absent depends on whether `{includeDocs: }`  has value of `true` (the default) or `false` in the options object that is the second argument to `db.query()`
   - If the property name passed to `db.query()` does not exist in any doc in the database, the resulting `rows` object will be an empty array.
+- Each object in the `docs:` array corresponds to a document in the db.
+It has the same content as the `.doc` property in the objects in the `rows:` array.
+The presence of `docs:` is purely a convenience since many use cases will directly need the docs and not care for the other properties present in the `rows: ` array.
 - The doc with `_id: unique-id-3` which we had deleted is _not_ present in the results.
-This behavior is consistent with the behavior of `db.get()` but is different from the behavior of `db.allDocs()` which had returned a mangled form of the deleted document in its results.
+This behavior is consistent with the behavior of `db.get()`.
 - The results are sorted by the value of the `"key":` by default in ascending order.
 This is consistent with the query behavior described in the documentation, where results are sorted by the index field (similar to CouchDB's behavior).

 Now let's run the following query in order to avoid having the entire doc included in the result.
 This will shorten the query results that we will have to look at, in the rest of this section.